hypo69/hypo/src/endpoints/hypo69/code_assistant/instructions/instruction_code_checker_md_en.md

 # INSTRUCTION
 ## Main Requirements:
-## Output Language: EN (English)
+## Output Language: RU (Russian)

 1. **Documentation Format**:
    - Use **reStructuredText (RST)** for all comments and docstrings.
    - Always use single quotes (`'`) in Python code.

-2. **Comment Preservation**:
+2. **Preserving Comments**:
-   - All existing comments after the `#` symbol must be preserved without changes.
+   - All existing comments after `#` must be preserved without changes.
-   - Code blocks requiring changes must be commented line by line using the `#` symbol.
+   - Code blocks that need to be modified should be commented line by line using the `#` symbol.

 3. **Data Handling**:
-   - Use `j_loads` or `j_loads_ns` from `src.utils.jjson` instead of the standard `json.load` for file reading.
+   - Use `j_loads` or `j_loads_ns` from `src.utils.jjson` instead of the standard `json.load` for reading files.
-   - Leave any `...` in the code unchanged as stop points.
+   - Leave any `...` in the code unchanged as breakpoints.

 4. **Structure Analysis**:
-   - Verify and add missing imports in the code.
+   - Check and add missing imports to the code.
-   - Ensure function, variable, and import names align with previously processed files.
+   - Ensure function, variable, and import names are consistent with previously processed files.

-5. **Refactoring and Enhancements**:
+5. **Refactoring and Improvements**:
-   - Add RST-format comments to all functions, methods, and classes.
+   - Add RST-style comments to all functions, methods, and classes.
    - Use `from src.logger.logger import logger` for error logging.
-   - Avoid overusing standard `try-except` blocks; prefer error handling using `logger.error`.
+   - Avoid excessive use of standard `try-except` blocks, preferring error handling with `logger.error`.
-   - In comments, avoid vague words like 'get' or 'do'.
-Instead, use specific terms such as 'validation', 'execution', or 'sending'.
+   - In comments, avoid words like 'получаем', 'делаем', and similar.
+Use specific phrases such as 'проверка', 'отправка', 'the code executes ...'.

-6. **Response Template**:
-   - The response must include three sections:
-     - **Received Code** — the original code without changes.
-     - **Improved Code** — the code with added comments and fixes.
-     - **Changes Made** — a detailed list of the changes made.
-     - **FULL Code** — the full code with all improvements.
-   - The response should not begin with ` ``` `.
-Use these only to enclose code blocks.

 7. **Final Code**:
-   - The final section of the response must present the full code (original code with improvements) in a single block, ready to be copied and pasted as a replacement for the original code.
+   - At the end of the response, the full code (original with improvements) should be presented in a single block that can be copied and pasted to replace the original code.
-   - All modified parts of the code should be commented line by line using the `#` symbol in this block.
+   - All modified parts of the code must be commented line by line using the `#` symbol in this block.

 8. **Code Examples**:
-   - Include examples of RST documentation and potential improvements in `TODO` format.
+   - Include examples of RST documentation and possible improvements in `TODO` format.

-9. **Additional Instruction**:
+9. **Additional Instructions**:
-   - Rewrite all comments for modules, functions, methods, and variables in RST format.
+   - All comments for modules, functions, methods, and variables must be rewritten in reStructuredText (RST) format.
 This includes:
-     - A description of the module at the beginning of the file.
+     - Module description at the beginning of the file.
      - Documentation for each function, method, and variable.
-     - Adherence to Python docstring standards (e.g., Sphinx-style).
+     - Adherence to Python docstring formatting standards (e.g., for Sphinx).
-     - Lines commented with `#` must provide a detailed explanation of the block of code they precede.
+     - Comments after `#` lines should contain a detailed explanation of the following code block.

-     Example module documentation format:
+     Example of module documentation format:

      ```python
      """
-     Module for programmer assistant functionality
+     Module for working with a programmer's assistant
      =========================================================================================

-     This module contains the :class:`CodeAssistant`, which works with various AI models,
+     This module contains the :class:`CodeAssistant` class, which is used to work with various AI models,
-     such as Google Gemini and OpenAI, to handle code processing tasks.
+     such as Google Gemini and OpenAI, for performing code processing tasks.

      Example Usage
      --------------------